antares0811/AtlasCC_Deployment/README.md

-# The STU-Net Docker Container
+# Our Proposed nnUnet-based Framework Docker Container
+Thanh-Huy Nguyen et.al.
+(Universite de Bourgogne Europe)

 This repository contains a Dockerfile for building a containerized environment to run STU-Net inference on medical images.